munafmd9849/skillport/client/README.md

-# SkillPort Client - Landing Page
+# SkillPort Client - Frontend Implementation

-This directory contains the frontend landing page for SkillPort, built with HTML, CSS, Bootstrap, and Tailwind CSS.
+This directory contains the frontend for SkillPort, built with HTML, CSS, Bootstrap, and Tailwind CSS.

 ## 📁 File Structure